heraldapp/datadriventeam.org/src/content/230-solve.md

 It's natural to wonder what exactly is the right benchmark for this metric.
 There is no one-size-fits-all answer to this question—the nature of your business and feedback volume largely dictates what your goal should be.

-As a rule of thumb, we recommend your stay around the 10% range for the percentage of customer problems being solved each week.
-Obviously, the higher the better, but if you're in this range, don't fret!
+As a rule of thumb, we recommend you try and compare your team's week over week numbers to get a sense of where you are, and continually try to improve them.